agentsystems/agentsystems/README.md

 AgentSystems is infrastructure for running AI agents wherever you want - your laptop, home server, or enterprise data center.
 It handles the complex bits (isolation, orchestration, networking) so you can focus on building cool stuff.

-The platform provides container orchestration specifically designed for AI agents, with isolation features, audit trails, and a growing hub where developers share specialized agents (both free and commercial).
+The platform provides container orchestration specifically designed for AI agents, with isolation features, audit trails, and an emerging ecosystem where developers share specialized agents (both free and commercial).

 ## Documentation